triple3concepts/LaserCutting/SVG Files/3in Molle Adaptor/README.md

 ## Notes
-You will need some chicago screw (or similar) hardware to secure the clasping effect design of the adaptor as well as potentially for what you connect them to.
+- You will need some chicago screw (or similar) hardware to secure the clasping effect design of the adaptor as well as potentially for what you connect them to.
-May not be a 1-1 replica of the APADT series.
+- May not be a 1-1 replica of the APADT series.
+- adaptor is 1" wide, adjust as needed for the width you want.